serokell/blog-posts/typescript-for-haskellers/article.md

 Also, you need to be careful when passing an object with read-only fields to a function because it may be changed inside the function.
 This happens because of information loss.
 The type of an object with `readonly` is a subtype of the type without it, and when you pass it to a function with a more general type, the function does not have access to information about its subtype.
+For this reason, you should always write proper types of arguments.

 ```typescript
 const a: { readonly x: number } = { x: 1 };